-The degree of Doctor of Philosophy is awarded on the basis of this thesis, and your viva voce, where you present and discuss the rationale, methods and findings of your original study with an examining panel.
+The degree of Doctor of Philosophy is awarded on the basis of this thesis, and your viva voce, where you’ll present and discuss the rationale, methods and findings of your original study with an examining panel.

-You will also produce a written submission of 15,000 to 50,000 words.
+You’ll also produce a written submission of 15,000 to 50,000 words.
 This will provide an exploration of the research question(s) and will indicate how the research is embodied in and through the practice.

 Choose a research topic that genuinely excites you.
 This will be your life for the next three years.
 Look into which members of staff have knowledge in the area you intend to research and send them an email briefly outlining your idea – go from there!View Profile